aigoxapp/.github/profile/README.md

-Welcome!
-Awesome—here’s a polished, copy-paste-ready GitHub welcome page (README) for your company/org aigoxapp with a strong focus on AI Agents.
-It’s designed for your org profile repo (.github/profile/README.md) or a top-level repo like aigoxapp/home.

-⸻

-aigoxapp
+# aigoxapp

 Building practical AI Agents that do real work—securely, reliably, and at scale.
 Welcome to aigoxapp’s GitHub home.
 We’re building an automation platform powered by AI Agents—specialized, goal-driven assistants that coordinate tasks, talk to tools and APIs, and deliver dependable results for everyday productivity and operations.

-## ✨ What we’re building
+# ✨ What we’re building
 	•	Agent Core – a lightweight runtime for planning, tool-use, memory, and safe execution
 	•	Multi-Agent Orchestrator – assign roles (Planner, Researcher, Operator), route tasks, and synchronize outcomes
 	•	Integration Hub – connectors for calendars, email, docs, chats, CRMs, and internal APIs